banner-brands.png

 Q. What is the tax treatment in the case when a supply becomes chargeable to tax when earlier was exempt?

-A. If a supply that was earlier exempt becomes chargeable to tax, the GST liability will be applicable from the date of such change.
+A. If an earlier exempt supply becomes chargeable to tax, the GST liability will be applicable from the date of such change.
 The supplier must then start charging GST on the supply, and input tax credit may become available for the GST paid on inputs related to this taxable supply.
-It's important to maintain accurate records and make necessary adjustments when such changes occur.
+It’s important to maintain accurate records and make necessary adjustments when such changes occur.

 The Ultimate Platform for Businesses